-We have issued our reports dated February 26, 2009, accompanying the consolidated financial statements and internal control over financial reporting included in the Annual Report of Dorchester Minerals, L.P. on Form 10-K for the year ended December 31, 2008.
+We have issued our reports dated February 25, 2010, with respect to the consolidated financial statements and internal control over financial reporting included in the Annual Report of Dorchester Minerals, L.P. on Form 10-K for the year ended December 31, 2009.
 We hereby consent to the incorporation by reference of said reports in the Registration Statement of Dorchester Minerals L.P. on Form S-4 (File No. 333-124544).